 - Put your dog's food on the floor instead of in a dog bowl or consider raising it if neck or back pain is an issue.

 - Sprinkle a small amount of low fat mozzarella or a little peanut butter on the food

 Different options may work better then others for your dog, and the efficacy of the options could depend on the cause of your dog's anorexia.
-Softer foods may be more enticing to a dog with dental issues, different flavors and warmed food may be more appealing to a dog that cannot smell well due to respiratory issues, and additives like cheese may help a picky eater.
+Softer foods may be more enticing to a dog with dental issues; different flavors and warmed food may be more appealing to a dog that cannot smell well due to respiratory issues, and additives like cheese may help a picky eater.